zoharh20-meet/y2s19-mainstream-python-review/README.md

 Example: 1000

 2. When initializing, make sure that both the `key` and `secret_message` values are greater than 1.
-If they are, print `Invalid input: Keys and messages must be greater than one.` Similarly, make sure that both the `key` and `secret_message` values are prime.
+If they are not, print `Invalid input: Keys and messages must be greater than one.` Similarly, make sure that both the `key` and `secret_message` values are prime.
 If they are not, print `Invalid input: Both key and message must be prime.`